welchbj/tt/docs/development.rst

     python setup.py build
     python setup.py develop

 from the project's top-level directory.
 There are some dependencies required for compiling these extensions, which can be a little difficult to get up and running on Windows.
-You will need to install several different compilers:
+Depending on what CPython version you are targeting, you may need to install several different compilers.
+The following list contains information for all entries corresponding to Python versions that are either currently or were once supported by this project:

     * `Microsoft Visual C++ 9.0`_ (for Python 2.7)
     * `Microsoft Visual C++ 10.0`_ (for Python 3.3 and 3.4)
-    * `Microsoft Visual C++ 14.0`_ (for Python 3.5 and 3.6)
+    * `Microsoft Visual C++ 14.0`_ (for Python 3.5, 3.6, 3.7, and 3.8)

 For reference, check out this `comprehensive list of Windows compilers`_ necessary for building Python and C-extensions.
 You may have some trouble installing the 7.1 SDK (which contains Visual C++ 10.0). `This stackoverflow answer`_ provides some possible solutions.